kevtool/shipAI/notes.md

 Our AI is now ready to play the game (even though I haven't implemented the learning part yet).
 I quickly noticed that while some iterations of the brain will commmand the ship to go up or down as new information on the pipes come in, most iterations will only command the ship to go either up or down, with no change in direction.
 For some of these iterations, while the output of the neural network changes, it is not enough to change the sign of the output (positive or negative), and therefore the ship does not change its direction.
 This causes the vast majority of brains to not be able to survive even the first pair of pipes.

 To solve this problem, I need to get rid of these brains that do not change the ship's direction.
 For those brains that do change the ship's direction, I assign a higher score than brains that do not change direction, so that the brains that change direction will be selected to test in the next generation.
 This way, I can identify weights and biases that are useful, even though almost every brain cannot pass even the first pair of pipes at this stage.

+_______
+##### Updates

+September 27 update:
+Mutation working now, preparing for the model to generate new generations.
+Fixed bugs from mutation and generating descendants.
+Need to figure out a way to deal with situations where the number of qualified brains is too low.
+Can do it directly by editing create_new_gen() or simply increase the number of starting brains.

+September 10 update:
+Reorganized code to make it more generalized and usable.
+Bug fixed: when pygame is run, the first iteration of the game has delayed times for pipe entries, which causes the first iteration to always have a higher score.